 The smart one?

-In the end, had the individuals involved chosen to use Coincover Lost Key Protection, all of these incidents could have been prevented.
+In the end, had the individuals involved chosen to use Coincover Deposit Protection Guarantee, all of these incidents could have been prevented.
 The immutable and unalterable nature of blockchain technology makes it perfect for many tasks.
 However, these same strengths can also become weaknesses when combined with human error and lackadaisical business practices.
-I hope this does not happen to you, but if it does I really hope you have Coincover Lost Key Protection!
+We hope this does not happen to you, but if it does we really hope you have Coincover personal theft protection!